 In this guide, we will go over some of the basic concepts involved in cloud hosting, including how virtualization works, the components in a virtual environment, and comparisons with other common hosting methods.

 Resources are allocated to a virtual server by the physical server that it is hosted on.
 This host uses a software layer called a hypervisor to deploy, manage, and grant resources to the virtual servers that are under its control.
-The term “hypervisor” is often used to refer to the physical hosts that hypervisors (and their virtual servers) are installed on.
+The term “hypervisor” is also often used to refer to the physical hosts that hypervisors (and their virtual servers) are installed on.

 The host is in charge of allocating memory, CPU cores, and a network connection to a virtual server when one is launched.
 An ongoing duty of the hypervisor is to schedule processes between the virtual CPU cores and the physical ones, since multiple virtual servers may be utilizing the same physical cores.
-The method of choice for process scheduling is one of the key differences between different hypervisors.
+Hypervisors differ from one another in the nuances of process scheduling and resource sharing.

 ESXi is an enterprise-level hypervisor offered by VMware.
 ESXi is unique in that it doesn’t require the host to have an underlying operating system.
 This is referred to as a “type 1” hypervisor and is extremely efficient due to the lack of a “middleman” between the hardware and the virtual servers.
 With type 1 hypervisors like ESXi, no operating system needs to be loaded on the host because the hypervisor itself acts as the operating system.

 The features offered by virtualization lend themselves well to a cloud hosting environment.
 Virtual servers can be configured with a wide range of hardware resource allocations, and can often have resources added or removed as needs change over time.
-Some cloud hosts can move a virtual server from one hypervisor to another with little or no downtime or duplicate the server for redundancy in case of a node failure.
+Some cloud hosts can move a virtual server from one hypervisor to another with little or no downtime, or duplicate the server for redundancy in case of a node failure.

 Developers often prefer to work in a VPS due to the control that they have over the virtual environment.
 Most virtual servers running Linux offer access to the root (administrator) account or